Aggression Replacement Therapy (ART) |

 Participants select a book to read, and come together weekly with Omaha Public Library to discuss the book and how it relates to real life situations.

-Lessons are provided three times per week and assist in learning and perfecting a skill that takes discipline and persistence.
+Lessons teach a skill that takes discipline and persistence.

 Need addressed: Pro-social/outside interest.